Focus of Practice

 The physician counts among his specialties minimally invasive laparoscopic and robotic surgery, and he is skilled in using the Da Vinci Surgical System.

 Dr. Miller, who has four sons, is fluent in Spanish and Tagalog.
-He enjoys basketball, football and softball — as evidenced by his participation on the Tanner Clinic Men’s Softball Team, which in 2013 walked away with the Layton City Championship.
+He enjoys basketball, football and softball — as evidenced by his participation on the Tanner Clinic Men’s Softball Team, which in 2013 and 2014 walked away with the Layton City Championship.

 A POUND OF ADVICE — Dr. Ryan Miller offers practical advice for the ever-lasting battle of keeping pounds off.
 Read his tips in “Helpful strategies to battle weight gain,” a health column appearing in the Standard-Examiner newspaper.